 A computer virus is a program that is infectious and can be highly complex.
 Viruses implant instructions in other programs or storage devices that can attack, scramble, or erase computer data.
 The destructiveness of computer viruses lies in their ability to replicate themselves and spread from system to system.
 Few computing systems seem to be immune to infection.
 There are two categories of viruses that are common today: macro viruses and worms.
 Computer viruses are never "naturally occurring."
 They are always man-made.
 Once created and released, however, their spread is not directly under human control.

 CaTS now requires that all computers connected to the university network have virus scanning software installed.
-For University owned systems you can contact the Help Desk at (937) 775-4827 to have Microsoft's Endpoint Protection installed on your Windows or Macintosh system free of charge.
-For personally owned systems you can download antivirus software (Microsoft Security Essentials, ClamXav or iAntiVirus) free of charge from the CaTS ConnectWright website under 'Security Software'.
+For university-owned systems, you can call the Help Desk at 937-775-4827 to have Microsoft's Endpoint Protection installed on your Windows or Macintosh system free of charge.
+For personally owned systems, you can download antivirus software free of charge from the CaTS ConnectWright website under 'Security Software'.

 The following activities are among the most common ways of getting computer viruses.
 Minimizing the frequency of these activities will reduce your risk of getting a computer virus.